little-world/rust-course/projecta/23-declarative-macros-project1-query-builder.md

-# Type-Safe Query Builder with Macro DSL
+# Query Builder with Macro DSL

 ### Problem Statement

-Build a compile-time type-safe query builder DSL using declarative macros that translates SQL-like syntax into Rust iterator chains.
-The system should parse queries at compile time, validate table/column names against schema definitions, generate optimal iterator code, and provide helpful compile errors for invalid queries.
-Unlike runtime query builders, all validation happens at compile time with zero runtime overhead.

-### Use Cases

-- **ORM-lite systems** - Type-safe database queries without heavy ORMs
-- **In-memory data processing** - SQL-like syntax for Vec/HashMap operations
-- **Configuration querying** - Query config data structures with familiar syntax
-- **Log analysis tools** - Query log entries with SQL semantics
-- **Test data builders** - Fluent query syntax for test fixtures
-- **Data transformation pipelines** - Readable transformations on collections
-- **Report generation** - Extract and aggregate data from collections
+Build a SQL-like query DSL using Rust's declarative macros.
+Transform queries like `SELECT name FROM users WHERE |u| u.age > 30` into efficient iterator chains at compile time.

 ### Why It Matters